anoma/nspec/README.md

 local machine for development and testing purposes.
 If this is not your goal, you can edit the files Markdown directly on GitHub, the CI/CD pipeline will automatically build and deploy the website.

+To write the content, we use Markdown files with the extension `.md` and `.juvix.md`.
+The latter is used to write code examples in Juvix (+v0.6.0).

 ### Prerequisites